potholes-provincial-park

 To read Part One of the Grand Algoma Tour click here

 After our coffee break at Lion’s Beach, it was time to get back on the road.
 This was my first trip on Hwy 101 and I wasn’t sure what to expect.
-Hwy 101 is a pretty highway that travels around Wawa Lake, which was much bigger than I had imagined.
+Hwy 101 is a pretty highway that travels around Wawa Lake and is much bigger than I had imagined.
 There is very little traffic on this road.

 Facilities: privy toilets, picnic tables located in the parking lot